spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 Defined in the module `Csound.IO`

 The type class `RenderCsd` contains the sings that can be rendered to file.
-It's something that produces the sound or triggers the csound procedures.
+It's something that produces the sound or triggers the Csound procedures.

 ~~~haskell
 -- plays a signal in real time